hussamhasi/fmexercise/README.md

-and then the database provided(storage.sql) should be uploaded and setup on your localhost server. when the database is set, change the .env example file to .env or manually enter the new database to your .env file, when all is done you should run the following commands to complete the setup: php artisan passport:install php artisan key:gen php artisan optimize php artisan serve
+and then the database provided(storage.sql) should be uploaded and setup on your localhost server. when the database is set, change the .env example file to .env or manually enter the new database to your .env file, when all is done you should run the following commands to complete the setup: php artisan passport:install, php artisan key:gen, php artisan optimize, php artisan serve,

-for the frontned you'll need to install angular by installing node and then runnning npm install ng serve change the backend url in  angular pages: search in all project about http://127.0.0.1:8000 and change it to your own local host.
+for the frontned you'll need to install angular by installing node and then runnning npm install, ng serve, change the backend url in  angular pages: search in all project about http://127.0.0.1:8000 and change it to your own local host.